-Other than those files you would need to audit your website(s) to see what their file usage is and clear some files from them, in STORM you can see the current space usage on the Server Dashboard, Click on Disk usage and it will take you to a page with a breakdown:
+Other than those files you would need to audit your website(s) to see what their file usage is and clear some files from them, in the Nimbus Hosting platform you can see the current space usage on the Server Dashboard, Click on Disk usage and it will take you to a page with a breakdown:

 Around 3GB~ will already be used due to system files.